DenisovAV/mobile_to_web_workshop/public/07_shortcuts/instructions.md

 # Shortcuts and Actions

 So, let's now add one more interesting feature to the application.
-Since each element of the grid has a number, we can implement keyboard controls using shortcuts.
+Since each element of the grid has a number, you can implement keyboard controls using shortcuts.
 By pressing the digit key, the corresponding element becomes active, and by pressing the Command + digit key, the corresponding `InfoPage` opens.

 There is a system to bind physical keyboard events to actions in the user interface.
 The article "[Using Actions and Shortcuts](https://docs.flutter.dev/development/ui/advanced/actions_and_shortcuts)" describes how to work with the system in detail.